rackerlabs/docs-offerings/docs/general-api-info/role-based-access-control.rst

    * - Role name
      - Role permissions
-   * - lbaas:admin
+   * - offer:admin
      - This role provides Create, Read, Update, and Delete permissions in |product name|, where access is granted.
-   * - lbaas:creator
+   * - billing:admin
      - This role provides Create, Read and Update permissions in
        |product name|, where access is granted.
-   * - lbaas:observer
+   * - billing:observer
      - This role provides Read permission in |product name|, where access is granted.